kogo59/Kurt-Boeck-Indische-Gletscherfahrten/README.md

 This work is in the public domain in the United States because it was published (or registered with the U.S. Copyright Office) before January 1, 1924.
-<br/>But this work is based on the digital copy of the  [UB Heidelberg](https://digi.ub.uni-heidelberg.de/diglit/boeck1900) which is licensed with [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.de).
-This maybe a [copy fraud](https://en.wikipedia.org/wiki/Copyfraud).
-Thus this work  is also licensed  CC BY-SA 4.0 for avoiding  license problems.

 # Build
 * [Pandoc Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) => epub, html